kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Jenkins.md

 - Add extra service to check replication status of the binary.
 - A table with versionId and replicate status/count that deploy service will use to make sure replication completed in all regions
 ### Deploy to 10000 machines
-- We can have all **deploy machines in a sort of regional cluster**, and all machines in one regional cluster, while through the peer to peer network they can actually download this
+- We can have all **deploy machines in a sort of regional cluster**, and all machines in one regional cluster, while through the **peer to peer network** they can actually download this
+#### What happened when press 'deploy' button/How to inform all deploy machines
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1NDU2MzY0OCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbMTgxODMwODQ1OSwtMjA4ODc0NjYxMl19
 -->